Mexican Stuffed Peppers

 • 1 pound lean ground beef

-• 2 tablespoons taco seasoning (one packet)
+• 2 tablespoons taco seasoning , (one packet) or 2-3 tablespoons homemade

 • 1 cup rice , cooked